Our students are from:

-Typical class size: 18 students per class.
-Student-to-faculty ratio (traditional undergraduate): 15-to-1.
+Typical class size: 25 students per class.
+Student-to-faculty ratio (traditional undergraduate): 17-to-1.

 Since 2005, HPU has invested more than $2 billion in academics, facilities, student life, technology and scholarships.

-The original 92-acre campus has grown to 430 — with 90 new or recently renovated academic, residential and student-life buildings, two new athletic stadiums and a field house.
+The original 92-acre campus has grown to 520 — with 90 new or recently renovated academic, residential and student-life buildings, two new athletic stadiums and a field house.
 The result is an engaging environment that encourages students to excel.
+View Transformation

 HPU Panthers compete in NCAA Division I athletics in the Big South Conference in 16 varsity sports – eight men’s and eight women’s.
 Men’s sports: baseball, basketball, cross-country, golf, soccer and track (indoor & outdoor), lacrosse.
 Women’s sports: basketball, cross-country, lacrosse, golf, soccer, track (indoor & outdoor) and volleyball.

-There are also 20 club sports and dozens of intramural opportunities to compete.
+There are also 50+ club sports and intramural opportunities to compete.
 Club-level sports include: men’s and women’s Brazilian Jiujitsu, men’s Ice Hockey, men’s and women’s Golf, Equestrian, and men’s & women’s Rowing.

 High Point is easily accessible from Interstate 40 or Interstate 85.
 The Piedmont Triad (Greensboro-High Point) International Airport, which provides direct flights to major U.S. cities each day, is 20 minutes away; the Amtrak train and Greyhound bus stations are both five minutes from campus.